 Rhodora shrubs rarely grow much taller than 3-4 feet in height but can spread up to 6 feet wide.

 The easiest way to identify Rhodora is by its pink flowers.
 The flowers are typically around 1.5 inches in diameter and have five petals.

-The leaves are also distinctive, being long, oblong to elliptical, curled inwards with a pointed end.
+The leaves are also distinctive, being long, oval to elliptical, and curled inwards with a pointed end.

-The hairy leaves are dark green above, light green below and grow from 1-8cm long.
+The hairy leaves are dark green above, and light green below and grow from 1-8cm long.

 Rhodora flowers bloom from May to early June.